Balanced allocation: Memory performance tradeoffs: Proof of Theorem Proof of Theorem 1.2

 Observe that no matter which of the two bins we choose at each step, the probability $p_i$ that we put the ball in a bin $i$ is at most $2/n$.
-Therefore, the probability that after $n$ steps the total number of balls in the bin $i$ exceeds $T = \frac{2\delta\log n}{\log\log n}$ is at most $e^{-2}\frac{2^T}{T!} (1+o(1)) = O((\frac{2e}{T})^T) = o(1/(n^\delta \log n))$ (i.e. the probability that the Poisson r.v. with $\lambda =2$ exceeds $T$).
-Thus the number of bins that contain at least $T$ balls is at most $n^\delta / (2\log n)$ w.h.p.
+Therefore, the probability that after $n$ steps the total number of balls in the bin $i$ exceeds $T = \frac{2\delta\log n}{\log\log n} (1+\frac{2\log(1/\delta)}{\log(\delta\log n)})$ is asymptotically at most the probability that a Poisson random variable with $\lambda=2$ exceeds $T$, that is, it is at most $e^{-2}\frac{2^T}{T!} (1+ o(1))= o((\frac {2e}{T})^T) = o(1/(n^\delta\log n))$.
+Thus the number of bins that contain at least $T$ balls is at most $n^{1 - \delta} / (2\log n)$ w.h.p.
 Before each step, our algorithm receives the list $L$ of such bins, and the number of balls in each of them.
-Now if one of the two randomly chosen bins belongs to $L$ and the other does not, the algorithm puts the ball into the bin that is not in $L$; if both bins are in $L$, the algorithm puts the ball into the bin with fewer balls; finally, if both bins are not in $L$ the algorithm puts the ball into an arbitrary bin.
+Now if one of the two randomly chosen bins belongs to $L$ and the other does not, the algorithm puts the ball into the bin that is not in~$L$; if both bins are in~$L$, the algorithm puts the ball into the bin with fewer balls (let us say that we use the ``always-go-left'' tie breaking rule: if both bins contain the same number of balls, we put the ball into the left of the two bins); finally, if both bins are not in $L$, the algorithm puts the ball into an arbitrary bin.